linkerd/website/linkerd.io/content/2/faq/_index.md

 ## How do I pronounce Linkerd?

-The d is pronounced separately, i.e. "Linker-DEE".
+The "d" is pronounced separately, i.e. "Linker-DEE".
 (It's a UNIX thing.)

 # What's the difference between Linkerd 1.x and 2.x?

 Linkerd 1.x is built on the "Twitter stack": Finagle, Netty, Scala, and the JVM.
 Linkerd 2.x is built in Rust and Go, and is significantly faster and lighter-weight.
 However, Linkerd 2.x currently does not have the full platform support or featureset of 1.x.
+(See [the full list of supported platforms](../../choose-your-platform) across both versions.)

 ## Is Linkerd 1.x still supported?